rivosinc/JumpStart/README.md

 # JumpStart

-Provides bare-metal kernel and build infrastructure for test writers to build directed diags.
+Provides bare-metal kernel and build infrastructure for writing and building directed diags.

 ## Setup Environment